YCCS and Sustainability

 - In the suites a new lighting system (which included the installation of LED or energy saving bulbs) is activated using a card that automatically controls switching on and off;

-- In the car park underneath Piazza Azzurra, opposite dock "C", a fountain dispensing drinking water has been installed and is available to all free of charge to encourage the reuse of bottles and containers; in just 30 days 1,000 litres of water were consumed - equivalent to reusing about two thousand 500 ml water bottles;
+- In the car park underneath Piazza Azzurra, opposite dock "C", a fountain dispensing drinking water has been installed and is available to all free of charge to encourage the reuse of bottles and containers; in 2018 4,180 litres of water were consumed - equivalent to reusing about 8,360 500 ml water bottles;

-- Staff areas within the structure were equipped with drinking water dispensers whose containers are recycled and reused in other production processes; in 2017 these measures reduced the use of plastic bottles by approximately 28,000 units;
+- Staff areas within the structure were equipped with drinking water dispensers whose containers are recycled and reused in other production processes; these measures reduced the use of plastic bottles by approximately 32,000 units in 2018;

-- To discourage the use of disposable plastic water bottles, YCCS staff, regatta crews, journalists etc. were given reusable aluminium water bottles, these are available from the ship chandler in Piazza Azzurra;
+- To discourage the use of disposable plastic water bottles, 1,00 members of YCCS staff, regatta crews, journalists etc. were given reusable aluminium water bottles;

 - All single use plastic products were replaced with paper pulp and PLA, a compostable and biodegradable corn polymer;